agucova/timing-oracle/README.md

 - Output t-statistics instead of interpretable probabilities
 - No bounded false positive rate for CI integration
 - Miss non-uniform timing effects (e.g., cache-related tail behavior)

+## Architecture

+For a detailed explanation of the internal architecture, statistical methodology, and implementation decisions, see [`docs/architecture.md`](docs/architecture.md).

 ## How It Works